Employment Based Green Card: Everything You Need to Know

-Employers must also verify that prevailing wages are being offered for the position from the State Workforce Agency where the position is located, prior to receiving labor certification from the Department of Labor.
-Also, the employer must have documentation for their recruitment efforts to fill the position with a permanent resident or US citizen.
+Employers must also verify that standard wages are being offered for the position from the State Workforce Agency where the position is located, prior to receiving labor certification from the Department of Labor.
+Also, the employer must have documentation for their recruitment efforts to fill the position with a permanent resident or U.S. citizen.
 This includes

 It typically takes two to three months for labor certification applications to be filed, although the duration can increase in case of audits.
 If the application is denied, the decision can be repealed and brought to the Board of Alien Labor Certification Appeals.

 If the labor certification is approved by the Department of Labor, then form I-140 (Immigrant Petition for Alien Workers) can be filed and submitted to the United States Citizenship and Immigration Services.
 If this form is approved, then the foreign national will receive an immigrant visa number from the Department of State.

 Depending on the foreign national’s country of origin, the wait time for a visa can differ by a large amount.
 Countries with many applicants can lead to months of delay, while countries with few applicants can receive their visa immediately.
 The timeline can also be longer if the foreign national is living abroad rather than in the United States.